 My name is David Salisbury.
-I am the President of the Resolution Copper Mining LLC ("Resolution Copper"), which is a company headquartered in Superior, Arizona and owned by subsidiaries of Rio Tinto plc and BHP-Billiton plc.
-I am here in support of S. 3157, and to briefly describe the efforts we have made to address various issues since this Subcommittee held a hearing on similar legislation two years ago.
+I am the President of Resolution Copper Mining LLC ("Resolution Copper"), which is a company headquartered in Superior, Arizona and owned by subsidiaries of Rio Tinto plc and BHP-Billiton plc.
+I am here in support of S. 409, and to briefly describe the efforts we have made to address various issues subsequent to Subcommittee hearings on similar legislation over the past three years.

-The Southeast Arizona Land Exchange and Conservation Act of 2008, S. 3157, represents an important step toward the development of a large, underground copper mine in a historic mining district.
+The Southeast Arizona Land Exchange and Conservation Act of 2009, S. 409, represents an important step toward the development of a large, underground copper mine in a historic mining district.